silkov78/symfony-book-store/Report.md

 ### Writing the Report

-Learning Symfony and solving problems was cool and interesting,
-**but describing it all felt kind of boring** 😅
+Learning Symfony and solving problems was cool and interesting, but describing it all felt kind of boring :)
 **Time spent:** Around 1.5 hours practicing English writing

 ## Result